 Ongoing consultation with stakeholders identified the needs this grant is responsive to.
-Specifically, school leaders, parents and students recognize the need to recruit and retain new teachers as well provide professional development to teachers that is responsive to individual teacher needs while at the same time addresses needs identified through data indicative of student needs related to clos achievement gap and social-emotional learning.

-The Title II program will have a focus on new teacher professional development and retention through the establishment of mentor teachers for each new teacher.
+Specifically, school leaders, parents and students recognize the need to recruit and retain new teachers as well as provide professional development to teachers that is responsive to individual teacher needs while at the same time addresses needs identified through data indicative of student needs related to closing the achievement gap and social-emotional learning.
+The Title II program will focus on new teacher professional development and retention through the establishment of mentor teachers for each new teacher.
 The mentor program is a two-year for all teachers new to the district.
 This supports equity in teacher experience and effectiveness.
-Most teachers new to our district come with 3-5 years of teaching experience; however, some are ne profession.
+Most teachers new to our district come with 3-5 years of teaching experience; however, some are new to the profession.
 The mentor program provides personalized professional development for new teachers based upon their years of experience and professional learning needs.
 Professional development for teachers is designed with the goal of meeting the diverse needs of students.

-Illinois Youth Survey data show that there is a need to address student social-emotional well-being, mental health and substance use.
-Teachers receive stipends for curriculum development work and providing in-house professional development to better meet student needs in the areas of student social-emotional well-being, mental health and substance use.
-Teachers will participate in curriculum development projects to promote implementation of research-based instructional strategies that improve student achievement
+Ongoing data collection shows that there is a need to address student social-emotional well-being, mental health and substance use.
+Teachers receive stipents for curriculum development work and provides professional development to better meet student needs in the areas of student social-emotional well-being, mental health and substance use.
+Teachers will participate in curriculum development projects to promote implementation of